Introduction

 The C4A series provides a cost-effective alternative to x86 virtual machines while leveraging the scalability and performance benefits of the Arm architecture in Google Cloud.

-To learn more about Google Axion, see the Introducing Google Axion Processors, our new Arm-based CPUs blog.
+To learn more, see the Google blog Introducing Google Axion Processors, our new Arm-based CPUs .

 Django is a high-level, open-source Python web framework that encourages rapid development and clean, pragmatic design.
 Developed and maintained by the Django Software Foundation , it simplifies web application development by handling much of the boilerplate and providing powerful built-in features.